 I slept very well last night and did not get up until well past 7.
 I put up the tent and then transferred to the fuel tank one jerry can.
 I then fired the MacBook and checked the weather forecasts: it will be much calmer near Kea today and tomorrow but there were still force 7 and 8 winds predicted for the rest of the Aegean.
 I worked on the computer until it became uncomfortably hot inside the cabin.
 It is hard to work on the computer in the cockpit because the strong light makes its LCD display very hard to read.

 Around 1 PM I drove the scooter to Katevati and spent, once again, the afternoon with my relatives.
-Later Mirka left because she is taking the ferry to Rafina, and I returned to Thetis.
+Later Mirka left because she was taking the ferry to Rafina, and I returned to Thetis.

 I removed the tent, washed up, and had an ouzo.
 Two largish cruisers came, anchored, and took shore lines to the left of Thetis completely crossing both her anchors.
 However, after I spoke with them, they told me that they will depart tomorrow afternoon.
 Since I planed to stay put until at least Sunday this was not a problem.

 Around 9 PM Byron and Ivi came with their car and picked me up.
 I also took with me the two empty fuel jerry cans.
 We drove to the Margarita taverna in Pises where we were joined by Floreta and Evi.
 The food was fairly good.
 After dinner Byron drove to a coin operated fuel station where we put 42 L of fuel to the cans for 60 €.
 Once again we were in “Athenian” time and it was past 1 AM when I returned to my boat.